Industrial-Shields/Projecte-CodeSys/README.md

 ### Relay PLC
 Relay PLCs use the GPIOsR() function block.
 It must be initialised as `Var : GPIOsR := GPIOsR(WSTR)`.

+WSTR must be the name of the IOs in the PLC.
+It works the same as GPIOs FB, with the addition of relay declaration.
+For example: "R0.5"

 **List of methods**
 * **GPIOsR.read_analog()** reads an analog input.
 Returns a UINT.
 * **GPIOsR.read_digital()** reads a digital input.
 Returns a BOOL.